 Alternatively, if you know you learn best through reading, Malson suggests making sure classes will have study guides and textbooks available in addition to live lectures or on-demand videos.
-If you make sure you have the resources you need to learn at your best, then a CBE program will be much easier for you.
+If you make sure you have the resources you need to learn at your best, then a CBE course will be much easier for you.

 4. Talk to instructors and coordinators

 Just because you’re a self-paced learner doesn’t mean you have to go it all alone.
 Sometimes you need clarification on a task or someone to talk you through a process.
 Richards encourages students to take advantage of available help.
 “You can call anyone and ask your questions.
 I called and emailed often; they’ve even heard me cry on the phone.”

 “My CBE (advisor) always checked up on me,” Richards says. “‘Have you submitted a deliverable?
 When are you submitting a deliverable?’—it was so helpful.”
 Even if you are someone who prefers electronic correspondence, have a few numbers you can call if you really need help with something.
 Sometimes talking to an instructor or advisor in real time will speed up the communication process.